-The 4th New Jersey Volunteer Infantry Regiment was commanded at Gettysburg by Maj.
-Charles Ewing.
-It brought 386 men to the field, suffering no casualties.
+Major Charles Ewing commanded the 4th New Jersey at Gettysburg.
+It brought 386 men to the field, and suffered no casualties.
 The 4th was detached from the brigade during the Battle of Gettysburg.
 Companies A, C, and H acted as Provost Guard and the remainder of the regiment guarded the Reserve Artillery train.
-Although the regiment is honored on the New Jersey Brigade monument along Sedgwick Avenue, it also has a small monument near School House Road.
-(39.804759° N, 77.217991° W ; map)

 From the monument: